This Cuban-American landmark is as good as it gets for Miami flavors

 New York chef and Food Network star Bobby Flay never fails to visit when he's in town.

 “I stay there for hours,” he told an audience at the South Beach Wine & Food Festival.
 “I start with a little fresh mango juice.
 Then I get out of line.
 I go to the prepared foods, and I eat some plantains and some roasted pork and rice and beans.
 And I have to have a Cuban sandwich there too, always.
 Then a little bit of coconut water.
 You know the guy with the machete?
 That guy is bad.
 Don't mess with that guy.”

 Ferran Adri, often hailed as the most important chef in the world for the revolution of his “molecular gastronomy” created in his Spanish homeland, can also go on about the joint.
 Martha Stewart once taped her show there.

 Miami star chef Michelle Bernstein doesn't mind sharing that she has bought the chicharrones, those crunchy, salty strips of fried pork fat with juicy meat attached, to use in her signature dishes.

 “I would buy them there until I learned how to make them myself.
-They're almost as good but not quite,” says the Argentine-American Bernstein, chef of Michy's and Sra.
+They're almost as good but not quite,” says the Argentine-American Bernstein, former chef of Michy's and Sra.
 Martinez.
 “The place is not fancy, but it's as good as it gets for Miami flavors.
 My parents used to take me there when I was a kid.
 We used to sit outside on Sundays, my

 Jewish father with the big pork sandwiches.”